moraitis-alexandros/Athens-Airbnb-Data-Warehouse/README.md

       **Step 4: Choose the measures:** Listing count, Host count, Average Listing Price, and some calculated metrics that will be presented in more detail later in the work, specifically during the                 analysis of the cube.

 Based on the above steps, in creating the database on the SQL server, we arrived at the following:A database named ProjectDW, four dimension tables as follows: Date Dimension named date_dim, Listing Dimension named listing dim, Host Dimension named host dim, Neighborhood Dimension named neighborhood dim.
 Finally we came up with a fact table named listings booking fact.
-The whole process resulted a star schema data warehouse as above:
+The whole process resulted a star schema data warehouse as below:

 ![Star Schema](images/star_schema.png)